sap-tutorials/sap-build-apps/tutorials/codejam-08-action-get/codejam-08-action-get.md

 ### Create destination for SAP S/4HANA Cloud
 In order to access the demo SAP S/4HANA Cloud business partner API on the **SAP Business Accelerator Hub**, you need to create a destination.

-1. Go to the [SAP Business Accelerator Hub](https://api.sap.com/) and log-in (or create a free account)
+1. Go to the [SAP Business Accelerator Hub](https://api.sap.com/) and log in (or create a free account)

     On the top-right, click `Settings`.